-Serra's first solo exhibition was at Galleria La Salita, Rome, in 1966, towards the end of a European tour funded by a Fulbright grant.
-His first sculptures from the mid-1960s were made out of rubber, fibreglass, and other non-traditional materials.
-However, the earliest works with the industrial metals he is known for came in the form of the process-based series 'Splash' (1968–1970), where the artist hurled molten lead at the points in gallery spaces where the walls meet the floors, where it cooled to create new forms.
+Richard Serra's first sculptures from the mid-1960s were made of rubber, fibreglass, and other non-traditional materials.
+The earliest works using the industrial metals Serra is known for came in the form of the process-based series 'Splash' (1968–1970).
+For this, the artist hurled molten lead at the points in gallery spaces where the walls met the floors, which cooled to create new forms.
 Serra's performance of this work during his exhibition at the Leo Castelli Warehouse in 1969 marked his official debut in the New York art scene.

 Serra's 'Prop' pieces in the late 1960s, in which rolls of lead and sheets of other metals were arranged in configurations held together only by gravity, were precursors to the increasingly large-scale public work that developed when in the 1970s he turned his attention outdoors.